webasylum/CrossMsg-Signing/docs/templates/documentation-template.md

 ---
 **Note**: This document follows the [Documentation Preservation Policy](../architecture/documentation-policy.md).
 All changes must maintain existing content and include proper version history.

+**Note:** All documentation must reflect the containerized, test-driven workflow and be kept in sync with the codebase and test strategy.